-During the next several weeks, close to 400,000 Florida homeowners will receive a letter from Citizens Property Insurance Corp. informing them that the insurance company sending the letter will be taking over the policyholder’s coverage.
+During the next several weeks, close to 400,000 Florida homeowners will receive a letter from Citizens Property Insurance Corporation informing them that the insurance company sending the letter will be taking over the policyholder’s coverage.
 Homeowners who receive this letter will be given two options, and both have potential drawbacks for policyholders.
-Florida homeowner’s insurance policy attorney J.P.
-Gonzalez-Sirgo has provided an overview of the options available and how consumers will be impacted.

 - Option 1: Homeowners can decline to switch to the new insurance company and remain with Citizens.